The qualification all barristers need: the Bar professional training course (BPTC)

 How should I apply?

 In the first instance candidates can apply to three institutions and you are required to give your reasons for choosing each course.
 In the event that you do not secure a place with one of your first three choices your application will go into clearing.
 For the purposes of the clearing pool you are invited to rank the remaining courses in descending order.
 You do not have to give reasons for applying to these.
-If you want to apply for a BPTC starting in 2016, you should submit your application between 9 November 2015 and 11 January 2016.
-The clearing round follows in the spring: check the Bar Standards Board website for deadlines.
+If you want to apply for a BPTC starting in 2019, you should submit your application between November 2018 and January 2019.
+The clearing round follows in the spring: check the Barsas website for deadlines.